jw7383/jw7383/README.md

 I have been teaching since freshman year of high school.
 My first student was a 4th grader with a learning disability, and ever since I was able to help him overcome it, I fell in love with teaching and helping others.
 In my career, while I pursued my studies, I have been everything from a TA, a private tutor, an SAT Instructor, to a classmate who was always willing to help.
 While I was a senior in university, I took an introductory Data Science class and fell in love with the field.
 I became an SAT instructor after graduation, but during the pandemic, inspired by that class I took in university, I decided to shift into the Data Science industry.
 I was accepted to the prestigious program at NYU, where currently my love for analyzing big data, coding, and my willingness to both learn and teach have helped me succeed.

-While I am not working on any projects or studying, I spend time with my husband 	:two_men_holding_hands: , hike :hiking_boot: , play strategy games :chess_pawn:, watch TV :tv:, and cook :man_cook:.
+While I am not working on any projects or studying, I spend time with my husband 	:two_men_holding_hands: , hike :hiking_boot: , play strategy games :chess_pawn:, watch movies :clapper:, and cook :man_cook:.
 I truly believe that there is nothing more rewarding in life than constantly learning and improving yourself every single day.

 ⚡ Fun fact: I have played the cello :violin: for over 15 years
 <br>